What does thermal conductivity mean?

 Q = (A*λ*∆T)/l (3)

 λ = thermal conductivity, Q = heat flow, ∆T = temperature gradient, A = cross section, l = length

 Thermal conductivity measurement (methods):

 Due to these facts, there are several direct and indirect methods to determine the thermal conductivity.
-The most established procedures are on the one hand the measurement of thermal diffusivity using LASER FLASH methods or Thin Film LASER FLASH methods.
-Therefore the sample thickness and especially the specific heat capacity of the sample has to be determined which is mostly done by Differential Scanning Caloirmetry – DSC.
+The most established procedures are on the one hand the measurement of thermal diffusivity using Laser Flash method or Thin Film Laser Flash method.
+Therefore the sample thickness and especially the specific heat capacity of the sample has to be determined which is mostly done by Differential Scanning Calorimetry – DSC.

 From these results the thermal conductivity can be calculated.
 On the other hand there are direct methods like hot wire methods, for example the THB measurement that detects the power of a heating element over sample thickness and length which is equivalent to the heat flow.
 There is also the hot plate method, which is used for example in the HFM.
 This method uses a constant temperature gradient that is attached to a sample from top and bottom side and directly measures the heat flow.

 Several measurment methods in order to measure thermal conductivity and/or thermal conductivity are known.
 They can be devided in two groups: